purplehand52/DES_6/README.md

 ### CS21BTECH11053

 #### Code Structure Overview
+Refer to the following URL for the GitHub repository: [https://github.com/purplehand52/DES_6/tree/master](DES_6)

 This repository contains the following files:
 1. `custom_des.py` - Contains the implementation of the DES algorithm.
 2. `s_box_diff.py` - Contains the code to analyze differentials.